Conditional Access Convention

-The Conditional Access Convention, formally the European Convention on the Legal Protection of Services based on, or consisting of, Conditional Access is a convention of the Council of Europe, which requires its parties to make pieces of software that circumvent paywalls for television and radio programmes as well as "information society services".
-The convention is based on the Conditional Access Directive which already required European Union Member states to enact similar legislation.
+The Conditional Access Convention, formally the European Convention on the Legal Protection of Services based on, or consisting of, Conditional Access is a convention of the Council of Europe, designed to prevent unauthorized access to services protected by conditional access.
+The convention is based on the Conditional Access Directive which already required European Union member states to enact similar legislation.

+Parties to the convention must outlaw the manufacture, importation, distribution, sale, rental, possession, installation, maintenance, replacement, or commercial promotion, marketing, or advertising of "illicit devices".
+The convention defines "illicit devices" as equipment and software which bypasses conditional access measures for television, radio broadcasting, and "information society services".

 As of September 2015, seven COE members as well as the European Union are party to the convention, covering in total 31 states.